House of Lusignan: Legacy

 Two of the Lusignan domains in France were erected into feudal Marquisates in 1618 and 1722 by Kings Louis XIII and Louis XV respectively.

 "Prince" de Lusignan

-In 1880, a former Maronite priest Kalfa Narbei declared that he was a descendant of Guy de Lusignan and styled himself as the Prince of Lusignan of Cyprus, of Jerusalem and of Armenia.
-He took the name Guy de Lusignan and title of Prince.
+In 1880, the former Maronite priest Ambrosius Kalfa Narbei, also known as Ambroise Calfa, declared that he was a descendant of Guy de Lusignan and styled himself as the Prince of Lusignan of Cyprus, of Jerusalem and of Armenia.
+He took the name Guy de Lusignan and the title of Prince.
 He started offering self-styled chivalric orders.
-After the death of Guy/Kalfa Narbei in 1905, his wife Marie's lover became the alleged Grand Master and called himself Comte d'Alby de Gratigny.
+After the death of Guy de Lusignan/Ambrosius Kalfa Narbei in 1906, his wife Marie's lover became the alleged Grand Master and called himself Comte d'Alby de Gratigny.
 He became involved in a fake art scandal in 1910.

 Dynastic orders

 The self-styled Prince of the 1880s sold dynastic orders; in some cases, these are based on actual historical orders associated with Lusignan.